wp-plugins/wp-symposium-toolbar/readme.txt

 The set of fonticons bundled with the plugin was created using [IcoMoon](http://icomoon.io/app), and gathers icons from various packages:

-* WP Symposium Friends: IcoMoon
+* WP Symposium Friends icon: IcoMoon
-* WP Symposium Mail: Font Awesome
+* WP Symposium Mail icon: Font Awesome
-* WP Symposium: by Louis at [Central Geek](http://centralgeek.com)
+* WP Symposium icon: by Louis at [Central Geek](http://centralgeek.com)
 * Social icons from: IcoMoon (Lightweight, Rounded Corners), Entypo (Plain Circles), Typicons (Lightweight)

-With my thanks for their work, and as required by the [Creative Commons license](http://creativecommons.org/licenses/by-sa/3.0/), I'm happy to attribute these fonts as follows.
+With my thanks for their work, I'm happy to attribute these fonts as follows.
 Most of these icons were resized so they fit in the Toolbar with the same apparent size, which is the only modification I did.

 * [IcoMoon](http://icomoon.io/#icons) by [Keyamoon](keyamoon.com), License GPL
 * [Font Awesome](http://fortawesome.github.com/Font-Awesome/) by [Dave Gandy](https://github.com/davegandy), CC BY 3.0